timrowley-dev/flare-community/tutorials/songbird-node-tutorial/readme.md

 _Requires [run script](#run-script-installation-optional) to be installed or modifed to fit your needs_

-1. Enter text edit into the system services with file name of `flare-node.service` `sudo nano /etc/systemd/system/flare-node.service`
+1. Enter text edit into the system services with file name of `songbird-node.service` `sudo nano /etc/systemd/system/songbird-node.service`
 2. Paste service template and make any required changes if applicable (ie. working directory, execution path):

 ```ini